cristalnaya/project-memory-game/README.md

 * For the icons I used Font Awesome from https://fontawesome.com
 * From Google Fonts are used "Bangers" and "Coda"

-## Known Bugs:

-*  If you click on an already open card it will be count as a matched card.
-*  And on Microsoft Edge Browser the game didn't work properly.

 ## Author